top of page

 Ambrose, 2021-2023, trained in Building and Construction.

-In 2017, thanks to the generosity of donors, a private, independent Vocational Institute was built.
+In 2017, thanks to the generosity of world-wide donors, a private, independent Vocational Institute was built.
 It is led and managed by Ugandans.

 • Hairdressing